To what extent does a structured Art Inquiry Model increase student agency in creative decision-making?

 Understanding the starting point

-Before implementing the Art Inquiry Model, we surveyed Year 10A students about their confidence and creative independence.
-The results revealed significant scaffolding needs and became the foundation for the unit design.
+Before implementing the Art Inquiry Model, I surveyed Year 10A students about their confidence and creative independence.

 Quantitative Findings